TheHive-Project/CortexDocs/admin/quick-start.md

 ## Step 6: Enable and Configure Analyzers
 Enable the analyzers you need, configure them using the **Organization** > **Configuration** and **Organization** > **Analyzers** tabs.
 All analyzer configuration is done using the Web UI, including adding API keys and configuring rate limits.

+The analyzer configuration requirements are detailed in the [Analyzer Requirements](../analyzer_requirements.md) page.

 ## Step 7 (Optional): Create an Account for TheHive integration